|Death is still

 been a greater demand for alternative and indeed more affordable funerals.

-The interest in cremation services in New York City has increased because
+The interest in cremation services has increased dramatically because it

 Understanding Cremation services

 a popular funeral choice in New York City, a dignified cremation funeral

 can now be arranged for around $2,500 to $4,000.
 As there is no need

 for a burial plot, a grave liner or a casket, this significantly reduces